 Psychologist are experts in the way people, think, act, react and interact.
 They are concerned with all aspects of thinking, feeling and behaviour and the motivations which underpin behaviour.

 Psychologists work with individuals and their families/whānau, in a range of contexts.
-These include in health and welfare, education, criminal justice, industrial and organisational contexts, in kaupapa Māori contexts, in academic environments, with sports men and women and academic environments.
+These include in health and welfare, education, criminal justice, industrial and organisational contexts, in kaupapa Māori contexts, in academic environments and with sports.
 Many psychologists are in private practice.

 To use the title “psychologist” in New Zealand psychologists need to be registered and to have completed postgraduate university qualifications.

 During their training psychologists learn a variety of methods to assist people to make the changes that are important in their lives.
 This may be in relation to family, employment, education, the treatment of mental disorders, performance in sport, managing physical illness and disability, managing interpersonal relationships and other areas of everyday life.
 They do this by listening and helping people find the best ways to approach the areas they wish to change.

 Psychologists in New Zealand have a Code of Ethics which identifies the principles and values to which psychologists should aspire in their practice.